-"If he (the manager) is unskilled, he leaves scars on the careers of the young men and women, cuts deeply into their self-esteem and distorts their image of themselves as human beings.
-But if he is skilful and has high expectations of his subordinates, their self-confidence will grow, their capabilities will develop and their productivity will be high.
+"If he (the manager) is unskilled, he leaves scars on the careers of the young men and women, cuts deeply into their self-esteem, and distorts their image of themselves as human beings.
+But if he is skilful and has high expectations of his subordinates, their self-confidence will grow, their capabilities will develop, and their productivity will be high.
 More often than he realizes, the manager is Pygmalion".

 Now, apply these realities to the world of youth sports and coaching.
-If inappropriate managerial skills, in the form of limited positive affirmations or feedback, can effect an adult to the degree that they will have 'scars - cuts deeply into their self-esteem and distorts their image of themselves as human beings', what do you think happens to children under the pressure of inappropriate coaching?
+If inappropriate managerial skills, in the form of limited positive affirmations or feedback, can affect an adult to the degree that they will have 'scars - cuts deeply into their self-esteem and distorts their image of themselves as human beings', what do you think happens to children under the pressure of inappropriate coaching?
 In understanding the relevancy and practicality of the Pygmalion Effect, answer these questions for yourself:

 Here is a list of Pygmalion-based coaching strategies for you to use with your young athletes:

 In conclusion, it is critical to make you aware of your internal mental dialogue and its relation to how you relate to and coach your young athletes.

 The following exercise (Tauber, 1997) is intended to make you more sensitive to the power of teacher or coach expectations.
 Without feeling restricted or inhibited, think or write down the first descriptive thoughts that come to your mind when you think about the people outlined below.
 No one is judging you, so again, be brutally honest:

 Do you see how your initial beliefs may entirely dictate how you relate to or even coach these youths?